chrisbarrett/haskell-databases-talk/README.md

 # Using Databases in Haskell

-Demonstrates using Postgres and Elasticsearch in Haskell.
+Demonstrates using Postgres in Haskell.

 ## Overview